michafrometa/Shift/README.md

 ##### 1. place into cloned folder and generate .env file.
 Content should be [like this](https://github.com/laravel/laravel/blob/master/.env.example)
+ If you follow this guide you should only need to worry about database credentials

 ##### 2.open terminal on folder and type